The Falcon, Battersea: History

 The Survey of London points to the earliest record of The Falcon dating to 1733, but speculates that an inn of that name had by that time long existed.
 An 1882 publication about Battersea makes the claim that a portion of the Falcon Tavern dates back 275 years.
-The Falcon site was, from 1717, on the Southwark to Kingston turnpike, at a ford over the Hydeburn brook (itself later renamed the Falcon brook) and at the foot of St Johns Hill and Lavender Hill.
+The Falcon site was, from 1717, on the Southwark to Kingston turnpike, at a ford over the Hydeburn brook (itself later renamed the Falconbrook) and at the foot of St Johns Hill and Lavender Hill.
 Its idyllic position is captured in a circa 1801 caricature by John Nixon, bearing comic verse from 1785 by Edward Trapp Pilgrim; both playing on the name of the then landlord, Robert Death.

 The inn was extended some time after 1835 and refronted in brick by the then landlord John Alder.
 In the 1870s and 1880s the area around The Falcon was developed into the terraced-house streetscape which remains to current times.
 Alfred Heaver, one of the key property developers, with the assistance of the Wandsworth District Board of Works, established St Johns Road as a straight wide road from what had been little more than a farm-track.
 The Falcon now found itself occupying a key location at the crossroads of St Johns Road and St Johns Hill as both were developed into streets of shops.
 The then landlord, John Tavener, entered into what appears to have been a land-for-reconstruction swap with another developer, George Nathaniel Street, so that The Falcon was in 1882-3 relocated to the curved crossroads corner of its site and rebuilt in its current form by builders R. & H. Pickersgill.

 J.F.B., writing in the 1 December 1883 edition of Notes and Queries, mourned the passing of the old Falcon Inn, and of quaint old inns not only in London and the suburbs, but in the country:

 "Its appearance was very picturesque, standing in the hollow at the corner of St John's Hill and Falcon Road.
 Being the last stage into London on the high road from Portsmouth, many travellers must know it.
 The old wych-elm, with a cupboard made of its hollow trunk, and a door hanging on old fashioned rusty hinges, was a striking feature; but the landlord would not 'spare that tree' and it has been grubbed up by the roots.
 The builder has choked up the well and poured concrete on the sward ... a modern gin-palace will take the place of a low-pitched old tavern with a cross-beamed taproom and a quaint doorway before which a maypole might have been reared..."